 Highland Park Distillery

-The northern archipelago of the Orkney Mainland holds the Highland Park Distillery, a place where magic is made when they make whisky.
+The northern archipelago of the Orkney Mainland holds the Highland Park Distillery, where some of the finest whiskey in the Orkney Islands are distilled.

-The Highland Park Distillery has been creating its incredible single malt whisky blend the same way for over 220 years – why change perfection?
-This excellent Distillery provides visitors with a unique tour of their Distillery.
+The Highland Park Distillery has been creating its incredible single malt whisky blend the same way for over 220 years – because why change perfection?
+With a paid booking, Highland Park provides visitors with a unique tour of its facilities.

-The Distillery’s passionate tour guides offer in-depth insight into the specific and inspiring steps that need to be taken for each bottle of single malt whisky.
+The Distillery’s passionate tour guides offer in-depth insight into the specific and meticulate steps that need to be taken for each and every bottle of single malt whisky they make.